jnk0le/random/pipeline cycle test/README.md

 ### overall

-there is no `nop` elimination, they are just not creating execution stalls as things listed below
+there is no `nop` elimination, they are just not creating execution stalls as things listed below It is recommended to align loop entries by enlarging instructions with `.w` suffix rather than using straight `nop` alignment (`.align n`)

 `movw` + `movt` pair can dual issue with mutual dependency

+"slippery condition" in my observations seems to be sliding execution by a half cycle without taking stall at branch point. i.e 20 instructions of which one is a branch, execute in exactly 10 cycles with 2 cycles of loop invariant stalls (as measured in CM7_pipetest_tmpl.S) That is most probably an optimization for typical code from compilers (aka workaround for a lot of bs listed below).
+It could also be a source of false-positives in micro benchmarking of assembly implementations.

 there is an early and late ALU (similarly to SweRV or Sifive E7) one cycle apart, if e.g. instruction X result cannot be consumed by instruction Y in next cycle, it most likely means that if instruction X result is processed by regular ALU